taedryn/mesh-citadel/README.md

 you show up in the Who list when you're connected.
 If you haven't posted recently (within the last 2 weeks), you _don't_ show up in the Who list.
 Sysops and Aides can see everyone who's logged in, though.

+### (.C)reate room

+Note the leading period before the C.  This will allow you to create a new room, which will be placed after the system rooms, if you're in Lobby or Mail, or after the room you're currently in if you're outside the system rooms.

 # Contributions